An Integrated Rural Economic and Social Development Programme for Livelihoods Improvement in the Dry Zone of Myanmar

 - Sustainable agriculture for poverty reduction;

 - Agricultural engineering and farm mechanization for increased food security and poverty reduction.

 The project is funded through the Livelihood and Food Security Trust Fund (LIFT) managed by the United Nations Office of Project Services (UNOPS) and led by the Centre for Alleviation of Poverty through Sustainable Agriculture (CAPSA-ESCAP) in partnership with the Asian and Pacific Centre for Transfer of Technology (APCTT), the Centre for Sustainable Agricultural Mechanization (CSAM) and the Network Activities Group (NAG).
-The Department of Rural Development of the Ministry of Livestock, Fisheries and Rural Development of Myanmar (DRD-MLFRD) has been designated as the focal government agency to collaborate in the implementation of the Project.
+The Department of Rural Development of the Ministry of Agriculture, Livestock and Irrigation (DRD-MoALI) has been designated as the focal government agency to collaborate in the implementation of the Project.
 The project activities include a wide range of interventions such as establishment of a Knowledge Resource Network, development of case studies and policy papers, curricula development and its translation, training workshops and policy dialogues.